2023 – 2024 Confirmation Retreat Dates

 How can I get in contact with my child if I have an emergency while they are on retreat?

-If you need to contact your child during the retreat due to an emergency, please contact our CRW Emergency phone number at 651.472.4134.
-The phone will always be with a staff member, and they will be able to help you get in contact with your child.
+If you need to contact your child during the retreat due to an emergency, please contact our CRW Emergency phone number.
+The phone will always be with a staff member, and they will be able to help you get in contact with your child within an hour of your call.

 What accommodations are there?